dKally/myth-bot/README.md

 # Myth

-A bot for League of Legends graphs and some commands more.
+A Discord bot for League of Legends graphs and some commands more.